shivamzxzx/Amazon-Web-Scrapper---GoLang/README.md

 # Amazon-Web-Scrapper---GoLang
-Collection of we scrapping apis to scrape a given amazon webpage url.
+Collection of we scrapping apis to scrape a given `amazon.com` webpage url.

 ##Installation: